• Skip to main content

 Key Takeaways

-• Europe and Brazil are exploring statutory licensing forcing AI to pay publishers.
+• Europe and Brazil are weighing laws that force AI firms to pay publishers.

-• Only big publishers got direct AI deals; smaller outlets stuck with lawsuits.
+• Only big publishers got direct AI deals; smaller outlets are stuck suing.

-• Could rebalance leverage but risks locking in formulas favorable to incumbents.
+• Could rebalance leverage but risks locking in terms that favor incumbents.

 That matters because the current market is lopsided.
 A handful of large publishers have negotiated licensing deals with major AI firms, while many smaller outlets are left with lawsuits, opt-out tools and not much leverage.
 A statutory regime would not end that fight, but it could change the terrain from bespoke negotiations to rules-based compensation.